History of metallurgy in the Indian subcontinent: Hindu, Buddhist, Jain and other texts

-The Sanskrit term Ayas means metal and can refer to bronze, copper or iron.
+The Sanskrit term ayas means metal and can refer to bronze, copper or iron.

 Rigveda

-The Rig Veda refers to ayas, and also states that the Dasyus had Ayas (RV 2.20.8).
+The Rigveda refers to ayas, and also states that the Dasyus had ayas (RV 2.20.8).
 In RV 4.2.17, "the gods [are] smelting like copper/metal ore the human generations".

-The references to Ayas in the Rig Veda probably refer to bronze or copper rather than to iron.
-Scholars like Bhargava maintain that Rigved was written in the Vedic state of Brahmavarta and Khetri Copper mines formed an important location in Brahmavarta.
+The references to ayas in the Rig Veda probably refer to bronze or copper rather than to iron.
+Scholars like Bhargava maintain that Rigveda was written in the Vedic state of Brahmavarta and Khetri Copper mines formed an important location in Brahmavarta.
 Vedic people had used Copper extensively in agriculture, Water purification, tools, utensils etc., D. K. Chakrabarti (1992) argued: "It should be clear that any controversy regarding the meaning of ayas in the Rgveda or the problem of the Rgvedic familiarity or unfamiliarity with iron is pointless.
 There is no positive evidence either way.
 It can mean both copper-bronze and iron and, strictly on the basis of the contexts, there is no reason to choose between the two."